OGGM/oggm/docs/installing-oggm.rst

    Did you know that you can try OGGM in your browser before installing it on your computer?
 Visit :doc:`cloud` for more information.

-OGGM itself is a pure Python package, but it has several dependencies which are not trivial to install.
+OGGM itself is a pure python package, but it has several dependencies which are not trivial to install.
 The instructions below provide all the required details and should work on Linux and Mac OS.
 See :ref:`install-troubleshooting` if something goes wrong.

-OGGM is fully `tested`_ with Python version 3.7, 3.8 and 3.9 on Linux.
+OGGM is fully `tested`_ with Python versions 3.8 to 3.10 on Linux.
-OGGM does not work with Python 2.
 We do not test OGGM automatically on Mac OSX, but it should probably run fine there as well.

 .. warning::